-It’s been said that we live in a throwaway society.
-We clean our hands on paper napkins and wipe our noses with paper tissues, tossing them in the trash after a single use.
-We upgrade our computers and replace our cell phones nearly every year.
+We live in a throwaway society.
+We wipe up spills with paper towels and wipe our noses with paper tissues we discard after a single use.
+We upgrade our computers and replace our cellphones nearly every year.
 Many of us even change our whole wardrobes every season, discarding old clothes that are in perfectly good shape because they’re “so last year.”

-All this waste is costly, both for us and for the environment.
-We could all stretch our dollars much further by using the same item many times, rather than just once.
+All this waste is costly, both for us and the environment.
+We could all stretch our dollars much further by using the same product many times rather than just once.
 And because we’d be buying less, we’d cut down on our use of energy and natural resources as well.
-So whenever you choose to reuse, you’re making your life greener and cheaper at the same time.
+So when you choose to reuse, you’re making your life greener and cheaper at the same time.

 There are many ways to make reuse a part of your life.
 Some are simple, such as carrying a reusable shopping bag to the supermarket.
 Others take a bit more effort, such as shopping secondhand or using pallets for building material.

-If you’re new to the whole idea of reuse, start with a few baby steps that are easy to handle.
+If you’re new to the idea of reuse, start with a few baby steps.
 Once you become comfortable with those, work your way up to the big stuff.
-As you become accustomed to the practice, you’ll find yourself constantly discovering new ways to trim both household waste and your personal budget.
+As you become accustomed to the practice, you’ll discover even more ways to trim both household waste and your personal budget.

-For many people, using disposable items is just a matter of habit.
-They grab a disposable bottle of water whenever leaving the house or purchase paper napkins at the grocery store without even thinking about it.
+For many people, using disposable products is just a matter of habit.
+They grab a disposable water bottle when leaving the house or purchase paper napkins at the grocery store.

-In cases such as these, switching to a reusable item can feel awkward and unfamiliar at first.
-However, if you give it a chance, before long, it becomes second nature to fill up your water bottle or reach for a cloth napkin instead of a paper one.
+In these cases, switching to reusable goods can feel awkward and unfamiliar at first.
+But if you give it a chance, before long, it becomes second nature.
 And once you’ve watched your trash can become lighter while your wallet stays heavier, you’ll never want to go back.

-- Napkins.
-Many people use paper napkins all the time,even at home.
-A family of four that used one napkin at every meal would buy and discard more than 4,300 napkins in a year — more than $210 worth.
-That same family could buy a dozen cloth napkins for $9 and reuse them over and over.
-They’d save over $200 just in the first year, produce less trash, and save trees.
+A family of four that uses one paper napkin at every meal buys and discards more than 4,300 napkins per year, more than $515 worth.
+That same family could buy a dozen cloth napkins for $9 and reuse them for years.
+They’d save over $500 in the first year alone, produce less trash, and save trees.

 2. Repair Instead of Replacing